Dr. Mel

 (Except for the girl part.)

-I'm an autistic, non-binary and queer coach, parent, and spouse with ADHD and C-PTSD.
+I'm an autistic, non-binary and queer coach, parent, and partner with ADHD and C-PTSD.
 I'm also an educator, career development professional, disability rights advocate, and positive psychology stan.

 Collecting degrees is one of my special interests, and I have an honors BA and Bachelor of Education along with an MA and PhD.
-I'll be certified with the International Federation of Coaches in 2024, and I have certificates in coaching, Indigenous cultural safety, project management, Lean Six Sigma, blah blah blah.
+I'll be certified with the International Federation of Coaches in 2024, and I have certificates and training in coaching, positive psychology, Indigenous cultural safety, project management, Lean Six Sigma, EDI, e-learning, blah blah blah.
 (I told you I love learning!
 And my cats.)

 * We love and respect self-diagnosis, self-identification, and self-discovery around here.